- Number of A levels required:

-GCSE requirements: 5 GCSEs are required which must include English, Mathematics and a Science subject, at grade B or above.
-We do not accept level 2 equivalents e.g. BTEC, Key Skills.
+2018 entry: 5 GCSEs at grade C/4 or above which must include English, Mathematics and a Science subject at grade B/6 or above.
+We do not accept level 2 equivalents e.g. BTEC, Key skills

 Preferred subjects and grades: Biology, Psychology or Sociology A level, and two others.
 Welsh Baccalaureate at grade B can substitute one of the A Levels.